folutade/KnowThatYouAnointed/content/posts/the-party.md

 * “You gotta burn it down to build it up” would seem to be a statement that Jay Estrada would make in the context of strength and fitness training.

-* In order to build stronger muscles, an athlete first has to break down the existing muscle by lifting, pressing or pulling weights or some other kind of resistance.
+* In order to build stronger muscles, an athlete first has to break down the existing muscle by lifting, pressing, or pulling weights or some other kind of resistance.
 These kinds of exercises create tiny microtears in muscle fibers that are accompanied by a burning sensation in the muscles.
-This burning sensation is what is being referred to by the exercise term “feel the burn”.
+This burning sensation is what is being referred to by the exercise term “feel the burn.”

-* The idea of “burn it down to build it up” could be applied to much of the violent language that Kendrick has used when acting like a totalitarian dictator who is trying to purge society and “burn the whole village” so “we can start over” with the hope of building a “new earth”.
+* The idea of “burn it down to build it up” could be applied to much of the violent language that Kendrick has used when acting like a totalitarian dictator who is trying to purge society and “burn the whole village” so “we can start over” with the hope of building a “new earth.”

-* At the same time, if we see Kendrick’s fierce criticism and exposure of Drake as a way to “burn it down to build it up”, the natural conclusion is that Kendrick actually wants Drake to be built up into a better person.
+* At the same time, if we see Kendrick’s fierce criticism and exposure of Drake as a way to “burn it down to build it up,” the natural conclusion is that Kendrick actually wants Drake to be built up into a better person.

-* This act of “tough love” is consistent with Kendrick’s words on “meet the grahams” where he explained his motives for engaging in a rap battle with Drake.
+* This act of “tough love” is consistent with Kendrick’s words on “meet the grahams,” where he explained his motives for engaging in a rap battle with Drake.

   * ***Dear Aubrey
   I know you probably thinkin' I wanted to crash your party**